United States v. Guzmán: July 2009 Eastern District of New York indictment

 Arturo Beltrán Leyva died in a shootout December 2009, and Coronel in similar circumstances in 2010.
 Mexican authorities captured Héctor Beltrán Leyva in 2014 and held him for their own prosecution until his death in 2018.

 Mexican authorities captured Jesús Zambada García in 2008 and extradited him to the United States in 2012.
-He plead guilty and agreed to cooperate with the U.S. government in January 2014.
+He pleaded guilty and agreed to cooperate with the U.S. government in January 2014.
 The following year, Mexican authorities captured the son of "El Mayo" Zambada, Vicente Zambada Niebla; he would also agree to cooperate with the U.S. government seeking leniency.

-Thus by the fourth (and final) superseding indictment of May 2016, Guzmán's sole codefendant was Ismael "El Mayo" Zambada, who remains at large.
+Thus by the fourth (and final) superseding indictment of May 2016, Guzmán's sole codefendant was Ismael "El Mayo" Zambada, who remained at large until July 2024.
 El Mayo's good fortune, fueled by Guzmán's lawyer Jeffrey Lichtman among others, that Mayo served up Guzman as a scapegoat.

 Capture in Mexico

 After a manhunt by Mexican authorities led to an arrest in 2014, escape in 2015, and recapture in 2016, Mexico formally launched a renewed process of extradition to the United States.
 Lawyers for Guzmán mounted "numerous and creative injunctions" to defend against extradition, and the process was expected to take from one to six years.
 Mexican President Enrique Peña Nieto did not have the authority to issue an executive order to immediately extradite Guzmán without due process.
 A critical requirement for extradition was that the United States's agreement not to seek the death penalty against Guzmán if he was found guilty of homicide charges.

 Guzmán was transferred on May 5, 2016, to a prison near Ciudad Juarez, near the border with Texas, and Mexico expected to extradite him to the United States by February 2017.
 On October 16, Vicente Antonio Bermúdez Zacarías was assassinated while jogging near Mexico City; he was a federal judge involved in Guzmán's extradition proceedings.

 On January 19, 2017, Guzmán was extradited to the U.S. to face charges related to running the Sinaloa cartel.
 The Mexican Government said in a formal statement, "The government of the Republic announces that today the Fifth Appellate Criminal Court in Mexico City ruled to deny the protection of the Federal Justice system to Joaquín Guzmán Loera against the agreements made by the Ministry of Foreign Affairs on May 20, 2016, which permitted his extradition to the United States of America in order to be tried for various crimes, after finding that those agreements complied with constitutional requirements, the requirements of bilateral treaties and other legal rulings that are in effect and that his human rights were not and have not been violated by these proceedings".

 Upon his arrival in the United States, Guzmán was housed at the maximum-security wing of the Metropolitan Correctional Center, New York.